cilium/cilium/Documentation/gettingstarted.rst

 Step 7: Apply an L3/L4 Policy With Cilium
 --------------------------------------------

-For security purposes though, Cilium let's you not worry about IP addresses.
+When using Cilium, endpoint IP addresses are irrelevant when defining security policies.
 Instead, you can use the labels assigned to the VM to define security policies, which are automatically applied to any container with that label, no matter where or when it is run within a container cluster.
-In this case, we simply give the label "id.service1" to identify any containers that are part of service1.

-We'll start with an overly simple example where we create two additional services, "Service2" and "Service3", and we want Service2 containers to be able to reach Service1 containers, but Service3 containers should not be allowed to reach Service1 containers.
-Additionally, we only want to allow service1 to be reachable on port 80, but no other ports.
+We'll start with an overly simple example where we create two additional services, *Service2* and *Service3*, and we want Service2 containers to be able to reach *Service1* containers, but *Service3* containers should not be allowed to reach *Service1* containers.
+Additionally, we only want to allow *Service1* to be reachable on port 80, but no other ports.
 This is a simple policy that filters only on IP address (network layer 3) and TCP port (network layer 4), so it is often referred to as an L3/L4 network security policy.

-Cilium performs stateful ''connection tracking'', meaning that if policy allows the Service2 to contact Service3, it will automatically allow return packets that are part of Service1 replying to Service2 within the context of the same TCP/UDP connection.
+Cilium performs stateful ''connection tracking'', meaning that if policy allows the *Service2* to contact *Service3*, it will automatically allow return packets that are part of *Service1* replying to *Service2* within the context of the same TCP/UDP connection.

 We can achieve that with the following Cilium policy: